MULE ACCOUNT DETECTION

 Entity Resolution

-Resolve identities across accounts, devices, phone numbers, addresses, and behavioural signals — building unified entity profiles that persist across the mule network graph.
+Resolve identities across accounts, devices, phone numbers, addresses, and behavioural signals - building resolved entity profiles that persist across the mule network graph.

 02